Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Introduction and main results

 For the normalized focusing-focusing model, \eqref{standing wave eq0} reads

-It turns out that the energy level corresponding to soliton solutions is, roughly speaking, the minimal threshold for a solution being failed to scatter.
-Our starting point is the result in \cite{SoaveSubcritical} given by Soave, which concerns the existence problem of \eqref{standing wave eq}.
-Therein, Soave considers the following variational problem
+It turns out that the energy level corresponding to soliton solutions is the minimal threshold for a solution being failed to meet the dichotomy of scattering and blow-up.
+Our starting point is the result in \cite{SoaveSubcritical} given by Soave, where the author studied the existence problem of solutions of \eqref{standing wave eq}.
+Therein, Soave considered the following variational problem

 for $c>0$, where